nickwes/ggl-simple-api/README.md

    * Configure AWS CLI with credentials using aws configure

 2. Prepare the Lambda Functions:
+   * This step can be skipped if the deployment packages are already created
    * Zip the two python files found in the root directory function file individually:
      ```bash
      zip save_log.zip save_log.py